-VENTILATION

-of the dwelling
+VENTILATION of the dwelling

-New windows will usually be very air- External air vents tight and there will therefore be a For many years it has been common need for more systematic ventilation practice to incorporate external air of the dwelling than in the case of vents into the casement or frame older, draughty windows.
+New windows will usually be very airtight and there will therefore be a need for more systematic ventilation of the dwelling than in the case of older, draughty windows.

-The Danish Building Code wing requirements:
+The Danish Building Code "BR15" lays down the following requirements:

-Each habitable room as well as the Authority ("Erhvervsdwelling overall must have a minimum external air supply of 0.3 l/s per m.
+Each habitable room as well as the dwelling overall must have a minimum external air supply of 0.3 l/s per m2.